tiliado/nuvolaplayer/doc/pages/apps/guide.md

 Title: Service Integrations Guide
-Date: 2014-07-22 19:41 +0200

 [TOC]

-**NOTE: This guide applies to Nuvola Player 3 that is currently in development.**

-This guide describes creation of a new service integration for Nuvola Player 3 from scratch.
-The goal is to write an integration script for *Test service* shipped with Nuvola Player
+This guide describes creation of **a new service integration for Nuvola Player 3 from scratch**.
+The goal is to write an integration script for *Test service* shipped with Nuvola Player and to prepare you to create your own service integration.
+Unlike the [Service Integrations Tutorial]({filename}guide.md), this guide provides also insight to the Nuvola Player Core and explain some design decisions.

 Prepare development environment
 ===============================

  1. Install Nuvola Player 3
- 2. Create project directory `~/projects/nuvola-player` (or any other name, but don't forget to adjust paths in this guide).
+ 2. Create a project directory `~/projects/nuvola-player` (or any other name, but don't forget to adjust paths in this tutorial).

         :::sh
         mkdir -p ~/projects/nuvola-player

- 3. Create a copy of the test service
+ 3. Create a copy of the test service shipped with Nuvola Player 3.

         :::sh
         cd ~/projects/nuvola-player